-The Transition Coordinator works with students on skills of daily living to support the development of independent living skills.
-This class supplements the Skills 4 Living class.
-Students work with the Transition Coordinator either 1:1 or in small groups and practice skills of daily living such as laundry, exploring nutrition, preparing a menu and shopping list, and even going to the store to purchase items.
-Some of the students in this class work on the skills themselves and others focus on coping with the anxiety that accompanies these skills and/or being in the community.
+The Transition Coordinator works with students on skills of daily living in a more hands on and detailed way to support the development of independent living skills.
+This class supplements the Skills 4 Living class and meets once a week for one trimester.
+Students work with the Transition Coordinator either 1:1 or in small groups and practice skills of daily living such as laundry, basic housekeeping and home repairs and making appointments on their own.
+Some of the students in this class work on the skills themselves and others focus on coping with the anxiety that accompanies these skills.